apacheignite/documentation/clustering/aws-deployment.md

 [/block]
 2. Choose an `Instance Type`.
 3. Go to `Configure Instance` and expand `Advanced Details` section.
-4. Add any of the following configuration parameters:
+4. Add any of the following configuration parameters- [block:parameters]
-[block:parameters]
 {
   "data": {